 Anyone can market a non-retail fund that has been authorised for marketing in Sweden, provided that the marketing does not go beyond the concept of 'promotion'.
-The marketing entity would not need to be licensed or authorised unless the marketing activities include offering of the funds or otherwise would require a Markets in Financial Instruments Directive (MiFID) II licence or authorisation pursuant to the (SMA).
+The marketing entity would not need to be licensed or authorised unless the marketing activity includes offering of the funds or otherwise requires an authorisation pursuant to the Securities Markets Act (SMA) or has been passported in accordance with the Markets in Financial Instruments Directive (MiFID) II.

 As a main rule, non-retail funds may only be marketed to professional investors, as defined in the SMA.
 However, it is possible to market certain non-retail funds that have been formed as AIFs to retail investors.
 In order to market a non-retail AIF to retail investors, the units or shares of the AIF have to be admitted to trading on a regulated market (ie, an exchange or a multilateral trading facility) and there must be a key investor information document available for the fund.

 Further, it is possible to market AIFs formed as private equity funds to a particular category of Swedish non-professional investor.
 This is permitted under the prerequisites that units in the fund may not be redeemed within five years of the first investment and that the fund generally invests in issuers or non-listed companies for the purpose of acquiring control.
-In addition, the investor must commit to investing an amount of at least €100,000 and confirm knowledge of the risks associated with the investment in writing.
+In addition, the investor must commit to investing an amount of at least €100,000 and confirm knowledge of the risks associated with the investment in writing in a separate document from the contract to be concluded for the commitment to invest.